-- Overall to make Downtown attractive there will need to more retail with housing and less services business.
-Streetscapes etc will on be cosmetic doing nothing to bring pedestrian commerce.
-Mission is an example.
-Money will need to allocated to move existing businesses. - This intersection is difficult.
-I use it frequently to get onto I-35 North. - I don't like how this area that is not truly in "Downtown" Merriam goes down to one lane each way.
-I think after the Downtown this more commercial area should stay 2 lanes. - Clean up the area around this gas station, possibly making it more inviting and blending it in to the remainder of the Downtown or ease of accessibility going in and out. - The one way parking in this area is tight and difficult to maneuver. - The back side of the many miscellaneous shops and other unknown "businesses" are an eyesore from the turkey creek trails.
+- never stop at the cross walk. - Bad intersection. - move existing businesses. - This intersection is difficult.
+I use it frequently to get onto I-35 North. - this more commercial area should stay 2 lanes. - Clean up the area around this gas station, possibly making it more inviting and blending it in to the remainder of the Downtown or ease of accessibility going in and out. - The one way parking in this area is tight and difficult to maneuver. - The back side of the many miscellaneous shops and other unknown "businesses" are an evesore from the turkey creek trails.
 Basically allowed to park or leave anything in the back lots.
-Fencing or shrubs to tidy and cleanup area desired. - The cars spilling to the edge of the street make it difficult to use sidewalks and an eyesore. - Parking a beat up car in front of their door nightly implies security concerns for the neighborhood.
-If that's the case, that should be addressed.
+Fencing or shrubs to tidy and cleanup area desired. - The cars spilling to the edge of the street make it difficult to use sidewalks and an eyesore. - should be addressed.
 I am surprised that a car parked in the entrance is allowed by fire code or by city ordinance. - We walk and bike through this area and always stop and turn around here as the traffic patterns and signage do not feel adequate for our safety.